Top 5 risks to avoid when purchasing property

 An additional cost to consider is having the correct equipment for ongoing property maintenance.
 This could include tractors, spraying booms, fencing, chainsaws etc. Research what’s appropriate for the property you’re securing.
 Ask the current vendors what they have found the most useful and explore negotiating them in to the chattels.

 Ensure you have adequate farm insurance that covers you for natural disasters, equipment, fencing and more.

 Although being away from the hustle and bustle is appealing, it’s important to become familiar with local services and facilities.
 These could be bus services to get the kids to school or what distance the property is to main services should you require them in an emergency.
-Of course, the importance for each service will be dependent of your family’s needs.
+Of course, the importance of each service will be dependent on your family’s needs.

 By this, I don’t only mean with the neighbours, other parents at school and social groups.
-Befriend the locals.
-They are your walking information manual, not only on the area’s history, but also on who to call, no matter what problem you may have with your property or livestock.
+Befriending the locals can be the start of a stronger community.
+They are your walking information manual, not only on the area’s history but also on who to call, no matter what problem you may have with your property or livestock.

 If you’re fed up with traffic every day, noisy neighbours, crowded commutes and have the ability to work remotely or get a new job in a rural area, then country living could be something to discuss with your family.

 The benefits of remote work speak for themselves.
 There’s a lot to consider before you take the leap into rural bliss, and extensive research is needed.